-Developing communication skills is the key to success, both personally and professionally.
+To communicate effectively, you should possess a specific set of skills.
+They are the key to your success, both personal and professional.
 After all, we all speak at least 7000 words per day!
 So, why not make them all count?

 Keep reading this article by our custom-writing team to learn more about improving your communication skills.
 As a bonus, we’ve included some handy resources that will help you further upgrade your abilities.